top of page

 • Daily cleaning of common areas.

-• Daily cleaning and disinfecting of all bathrooms, plus additional daily sterilising of bathrooms.
+• Daily cleaning and disinfecting of all bathrooms.

 .